swasti-ajmera/sit737-2025-prac2p/README.md

     ```
    You should see a message such as:
     ```
-    Server running on port 3040
+    Server running on port 3000
     ```

-2. Use your web browser or an API testing tool like **Postman** to test the API endpoints.
+2. Use your web browser or an API testing tool like Postman to test the API endpoints.

 ---